 Children can start Nursery in the school term following their 3rd birthday.
 Coming to our nursery setting will allow your child to develop their social skills and begin to make new friends in a safe, educational, play based setting which is run by qualified professionals.
 This is an important stage as it supports your child to develop and gain the skills needed for future learning including basic counting/number recognition, enjoyment of stories, phonics, social skills and physical developmental play.

 Orchard Nursery is both part time and full time.
-We have 20 full-time and 12 part-time places available.
+We have 40 full-time and 24 part-time places available in each class.
 If all the full-time places are not taken up, additional part-time places will be offered.
 If there are still vacancies remaining, parents with part-time places can ask to top up the part-time entitlement to a full-time place for which there will be a charge.